To celebrate his birthday, we look at Glenn McGrath’s exceptional record at the ICC Men's Cricket World Cup.

 He lifted the trophy three times, took more wickets than anyone else in the history of the tournament and has the best figures in its history; it’s fair to say Glenn McGrath had a huge impact at the ICC Cricket World Cup.

-Today, the Australia legend turns 48.
+Today, the Australia legend celebrates his birthday.
 In honour of his truly exceptional record at the World Cup, we delve into some of his finest moments at the tournament.

 No man has taken more wickets at the ICC Cricket World Cup than Glenn McGrath.

 Between his debut at the tournament in 1996, and his final appearance in 2007, McGrath claimed 71 wickets in 39 games – three more than his nearest rival Muttiah Muralitharan.

 He played seven games in his debut tournament, taking six wickets.
 It was a different story altogether in 1999, as he took 18 wickets – including 5/14 against West Indies – on the way to lifting the trophy for the first time.

 His upward trajectory at the tournament continued, as he left the 2003 edition with 21 wickets and 2007 with a best of 26.